Last updated: 03/03/2021

 Many of the community transport schemes are still running a service.
 Contact them directly to find out more.
 All the contact details are in this guide.

-- Daventry Volunteer Centre - click on the link to find out about their services and they have produced a guide for volunteers involved in supporting isolated people.
+- Daventry Volunteer Centre - click on the link to find out about their services.

 - Serve (East Northamptonshire) - Links to how to contact them are on their homepage and they have an update on their services.
 Serve is in partnership with the Community Resilience Hub set up by the Government which is being led by East Northamptonshire District Council.
 Their direct crisis service delivery is coordinating and supporting individuals in the community with essential groceries and prescription and hearing aid battery collection, along with 500 wellbeing befriending telephones call being made each week.
 If you know of anyone in the community who needs additional support, please get in touch with their Community Wellbeing Resilience Team: Mental Health, Family or Financial Support contact on Cheryl Smith on 07764 560863; Shopping, Prescription Collections or Essential Deliveries contact Gemma Hager on 07747 245631.